ganeti/ganeti/man/gnt-debug.rst

 A request to list the locks owned by the given job id is sent to WConfd and the answer is displayed.

+| **wconfd** listalllocks

+A request to list all locks in use, directly or indirectly, is sent to WConfd and the answer is displayed.

 .. vim: set textwidth=72 :
 ..
 Local Variables:
 .. mode: rst